redis/redis-website/README.md

 git clone --recurse-submodules --depth 1 https://github.com/redis/redis-website.git
 ```

-If you want to do SCSS edits and want to publish these, you need to install `PostCSS`
+Note: if you want to do SCSS edits and want to publish these, you need to install `PostCSS`

 ```bash
 npm install